-Offset Name Description golden image starts 4 GOLDEN_IMAGE_DESIGNVER[1:0] Contains the design version of the golden image 6 UPDATE_IMAGE_ADDRESS[3:0] Contains the address where the update image starts 10 UPDATE_IMAGE_DESIGNVER[1:0] Contains the design version of the update image
+Offset Name Description 0 GOLDEN_IMAGE_ADDRESS[3:0] Contains the address where the golden image starts 4 GOLDEN_IMAGE_DESIGNVER[1:0] Contains the design version of the golden image 6 UPDATE_IMAGE_ADDRESS[3:0] Contains the address where the update image starts 10 UPDATE_IMAGE_DESIGNVER[1:0] Contains the design version of the update image

-- 6. Right-click Export Programming File and choose Configure Options. - 7.
-In the Export Bitstream dialog box, click the checkbox to enable Export SPI directory for programming recovery and click the Specify SPI Directory button. - In the SPI Directory dialog box enter the Design version and browse to the location of the Golden SPI Image and/or Update SPI Image.
+- 6. Right-click Export Programming File and choose Configure Options. - In the Export Bitstream dialog box, click the checkbox to enable Export SPI directory for programming recovery and click the Specify SPI Directory button. - 8.
+In the SPI Directory dialog box enter the Design version and browse to the location of the Golden SPI Image and/or Update SPI Image.
 You must enter the Address of the bitstream manually (as shown in the figure below).